 Most homes will have French drains built around the external sides of the foundation, or have them installed underneath the basement floor on the inside perimeter of the basement.

 Then, when heavy rainfall hits, your home is protected from sub-surface water collection, and water is directed away from any area of your property that’s underground.

 Because French drains are buried underneath earth or rocks, they’re out of view.

-French drains can typically operate untouched for up to 10 years, but they require regular inspection.
-A clogged French drain can lead to flooded basements and other problems.
+French drain systems can typically operate untouched for up to 10 years, but they require regular inspection.
+A clogged French drain pipe can lead to flooded basements and other problems.